-In order to mow quickly, comfortably, ergonomically, persistently and joyfuly, you need to have first-class equipment.
+In order to mow quickly, comfortably, ergonomically, persistently and joyfully, you need to have a top-notch equipment.
 We divide this into equipment for mowing itself, equipment for peening and equipment for repairs and other maintenance.

 Mowing equipment

-Snath - choose the size according to the description of the snath based on your grip height.
-In practice people do not like to change the settings of the snath handles.
-Therefore, it is practical for each mower to have their custom-set snath always ready.
+Snath - choose the size according to the description of the snath fitting your stature.
+In practice people do not like changing the settings of the snath grips.
+Therefore, it is practical that each mower has his or her custom-set snath always ready.

-Scythe ring with an Allen key (sleeve for attaching the scythe to the snath) - is included with the ergonomic snath from us.
-The ring for old snathsmowers (which is too small for the ergonomic snath) can be purchased here.
+Scythe ring with an Allen key (for attaching the scythe to the snath) - is included with our ergonomic snath.
+The ring for old snaths (which is too small for the ergonomic snath) can be purchased here.

 You can select the whetstone (sharpening / honing stone) in the Accessories section.
 You may want to own stones of different coarseness.
-At least one semi-coarse (eg sandstone).
-If you can produce a very fine peen the edge will last longer using a finer stone (Rozsutec or the finest blue shale).
+At least one semi-coarse (e.g. sandstone).
+If you can produce a very fine peen, the edge will last longer using a finer stone (Rozsutec or the finest blue shale).
 After a perfect peen, the finest whetstone is used.
 When it is no longer effective, switch to a coarser one.
-If the scythe does not mow well even after being honed with your coarsest honeng stone, it is time to peen again.
+If the scythe does not mow well even after being honed with your coarsest honing stone, it is time to peen again.

 Equipment for scythe peening

 As you use the scythe and hone regularly, the edge angle gets bigger.
 Therefore, once in a while (after 3-6 hours of mowing) it is good to thin the blade edge by peening.
-Peened (cold forged) blade keeps its edge longer and mows better due to slight bent.
-This cannot be achived by grinding only.
+Peened (cold-forged) blade keeps its edge longer and mows better due to a slight bent.
+This cannot be achieved by grinding only.
 Peening also extends the blade life as material is not being removed.

 Choose one of the three peening options:

-1. Peening with the hammer flat on a narrow peening anvil
+1. Peening with the flat end of the hammer on a narrow peening anvil

 It requires practice and skill but offers the highest quality result.
 You will need: